14 Things To Know About Nigeria’s First Female Ambassador To Greece, Nimi Akinkugbe

 7. She also obtained a piano teaching diploma from the Royal College of Music.

-8. Her trailblazing career in the banking industry began at Stanbic IBTC bank where she held forte as general manager and head, private Client Services.
+8. Her groundbreaking career in the banking industry commenced at Stanbic IBTC Bank, where she served as the general manager and head of private client services.

-11. She is the author of a book called The A-Z of Personal Finance.
+11. She is the author of the popular finance book called The A-Z of Personal Finance.

 12. She teaches about personal finance and wealth management under the brand name ‘Money Matters with Nimi’ and is a regular contributor on online platforms like BusinessDay, Guardian Nigeria, and Punch Newspapers.